cssantos0/devops-sample-app-demo/docs/tests/functional-tests/README.md

 1. In a terminal, go to `/tests/functional-tests` folder.

+2. If running locally, set `export CIRENE_URL_HOST=localhost`

-2. Run `./execute-functional-tests.sh`.
+3. Run `./execute-functional-tests.sh`.

-3. After finished, aalyse the results.
+4. After finished, aalyse the results.